Weakly Supervised Disentangled Generative Causal Representation Learning: Additional results in causal controllable generation

-In this section we present more qualitative results of causal controllable generation on two datasets using DEAR and baseline methods, including S-VAEs \citep{locatello2019disentangling} and CausalGAN \citep{kocaoglu2017causalgan}.
-We consider three underlying structures on two datasets: Pendulum in Figure \ref{fig:causal_structure}(a), CelebA-Smile in Figure \ref{fig:causal_structure}(b), and CelebA-Attractive in Figure \ref{fig:causal_structure}(c).
+In this section, we present more qualitative results in causal controllable generation on two data sets using DEAR and baseline methods, including S-VAEs~\citep{locatello2019disentangling}, GraphVAE~\citep{he2018graphvae}, and CausalGAN~\citep{kocaoglu2017causalgan}.
+We consider three underlying structures on two data sets: Pendulum in Figure~\ref{fig:causal_structure}(a), CelebA-Smile in Figure~\ref{fig:causal_structure}(b), and CelebA-Attractive in Figure~\ref{fig:causal_structure}(c).
+Note that the ordering of the rows in the traversals below matches the indices in Figure~\ref{fig:causal_structure}.